saitaiky/notebook/docs/docs/other/self-help/reaction.md

 title: Reaction
 ---

 > TL; DR -  To be able to react immediately, it doesn't need communication skill.
 It's all about the ability to handle and solve a problem.
-Preparation is yor good friend to answer challenging questions and good for relaxing yourself.
+Preparation is your good friend to answer challenging questions and good for relaxing yourself.

 ## Why do people question your thought?